unoplatform/uno/doc/blog/201807-WindowsCommunityToolkit.md

 [ReactiveUI](https://github.com/nventive/Uno.ReactiveUI), [WindowsStateTriggers](https://github.com/nventive/Uno.WindowsStateTriggers),
 [Prism](https://github.com/nventive/Uno.Prism), ...) the Uno-compatible packages are forks of the original repositories, in order to demonstrate the viability of Uno as a target for those libraries.
 Ultimately, the Uno Platform developers will make pull requests back to the original repositories, once it makes sense for the original maintainers and that the sources will no longer need significant structural changes.
+For some of those libraries, changes are very limited as the UWP target can be adjusted to include iOS/Android/Wasm, where as for others platform support is bundled in one single nuget package, requiring the extraction of platform specific code into new packages.

 ## Building support for the Windows Community Toolkit for Uno